spcorcor18/LPO-8852/lectures/Lecture 11 - Regression discontinuity/Example studies - RDD.md

 Abdulkadiroğlu, A., Angrist, J., & Pathak, P. (2014).
 The Elite Illusion: Achievement Effects at Boston and New York Exam Schools. *Econometrica*, 82(1), 137–196. https://doi.org/10.3982/ECTA10266

+Angrist, J. D., & Lavy, V. (1999).
+Using Maimonides' Rule to Estimate the Effect of Class Size on Scholastic Achievement. *The Quarterly Journal of Economics,* 114(2), 533--575. https://www.jstor.org/stable/2587016

 Brunner, E. J., Dougherty, S. M., & Ross, S. L. (2021).
 The Effects of Career and Technical Education: Evidence from the Connecticut Technical High School System. *The Review of Economics and Statistics*, 1-46. https://doi.org/10.1162/rest_a_01098

 Card, D., & Giuliano, L. (2016).
 Can Tracking Raise the Test Scores of High-Ability Minority Students? *American Economic Review*, 106(10), 2783–2816. https://www.aeaweb.org/articles?id=10.1257/aer.20150484